You set your Azure storage account to integrate with your Anaplan models via CloudWorks.

 The SAS and connection strings display.

-Warning: you cannot use SAS tokens generated at the blob (file) level.
-Generate your SAS tokens at either the Azure Storage Account or Container level to be compatible with CloudWorks.
+Warning: You cannot use SAS tokens generated at the blob (file) level.
+To be compatible with CloudWorks, generate your SAS tokens at either the Storage Account or Container levels in Azure.